AsleepCoffee/General-Notes/Programming/README.md

    Programming languages require a compiler.
 After writing code you use a compiler to convert the plain-text code into something unreadable to a human, but still readable by the language environmnet.
 Such as Java or C++

-   Scripting languages are usually interpreted, the software environment on your PC cna read a plain-text program file and execute the instructions without having to change the file.
+   Scripting languages are usually interpreted, the software environment on your PC can read a plain-text program file and execute the instructions without having to change the file.
 Examples: Visual Basic and partially Python.